Das-Aditi/CODSOFT/README.md

 ## Additional Notes:

-- Each project folder contains its respective source code, assets, and README.md file providing specific instructions and details.
+- Each project folder contains its respective source code and assets

 ## Acknowledgments: